 We have provided the best targeted email marketing examples from big brands to show you how they have used targeted email marketing for their business.

-Here are some of the great targeted email marketing examples:
+Here are some of the best targeted email marketing examples:

 - Adidas – Demographic targeted email marketing